Drugs: Definition, Usage, Types, Effects

 - Sublingual/Buccal Absorption: Certain drugs dissolve under the tongue (sublingual) or between the cheek and gum (buccal).
 This allows rapid absorption into the bloodstream without passing through the digestive system, leading to faster effects than oral ingestion.

 The method of drug intake significantly impacts its onset and intensity.
-Inhalation and intravenous injection lead to immediate and intense effects, increasing the potential for addiction.
+Inhalation and intravenous injection lead to immediate and intense effects.
 Oral and topical methods usually have slower absorption rates, leading to prolonged but less intense effects.

 What Are the Uses of Drugs?